Doctor of Philosophy in Christian Studies

 Initial Application Submission

-• All required materials must be submitted to the Office of Admissions by the appropriate deadline (see “Admissions” tab for more information).
+• All required materials must be submitted to the Office of Admissions by the appropriate deadline (see “Admissions” tab above for more information).

 Entrance Exam and Interview